Shaylee Bent

-Shaylee Bent (born 13 September 2000) is an Australian rugby league footballer who plays as a er for the Gold Coast Titans Women in the NRL Women's Premiership and the Wynnum Manly Seagulls in the QRL Women's Premiership.
+Shaylee Bent (born 13 September 2000) is an Australian rugby league footballer who plays as a er for the Wests Tigers Women in the NRL Women's Premiership and the Wynnum Manly Seagulls in the QRL Women's Premiership.

 She is a New South Wales, Indigenous All Stars and Australian representative.

 Background

 Born in Penrith, New South Wales, Bent is of Indigenous Australian and Greek descent.
 At age 15, Bent began playing rugby league for the Glenmore Park Brumbies.

 Playing career

 2017

 In 2017, she played for the Parramatta Eels Women in the Tarsha Gale Cup.

 2018

 In 2018, she moved to the Wests Tigers Tarsha Gale Cup side.

 After the Tarsha Gale Cup season, Bent joined Mounties in the NSWRL Women's Premiership.
 Where she started as centre in the Grand Final victory over South Sydney 12–10.

 2019

 In 2019, Bent re-joined Mounties RLFC in the NSWRL Women's Premiership, starting at in their Grand Final loss to CRL Newcastle.
 In May 2019, she represented NSW City at the NRL Women's National Championships.
 In July, she was 18th player for the New South Wales side.

 In Round 1 of the 2019 NRL Women's season, Bent made her debut for the St George Illawarra Dragons in a 4–14 loss to the Brisbane Broncos.
 On 6 October, she started at in the Dragons' 30–6 Grand Final loss to the Broncos.
 Later that month, she represented Australia at the 2019 Rugby League World Cup 9s.